 We've also put together a list of brilliant websites and books, full of fun games, quizzes and facts, that you may want to look at with your children.
 They're a great way to spend a fun half-hour that could also help to build on their learning in class.

-We have three classes in Year 5:
+We have two classes in Year 5:

-Turquoise Class, Burgundy Class and Amber Class
+Turquoise Class and Amber Class

 They will be supported and guided through this important year by:

 All working together to help the children to achieve their full potential and to make good progress.

 Miss Faransis is our Year Group Leader.